kivy/buildozer/docs/source/installation.rst

     # add the following line at the end of your ~/.bashrc file
     export PATH=$PATH:~/.local/bin/

+If openjdk-17 is not compatible with other installed programs, for Buildozer the minimum compatible openjdk version is 11.

 Android on Windows 10 or 11
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~